stefnoerman/recipe-book2024/soups/mushroom-soup.md

      adding the cream.

 7. **Serve:**
-   - Ladle the soup into bowls and garnish with fresh parsley.
+   - Ladle the soup into bowls and garnish with fresh parsley and a small amount of olive oil.
 Serve with crusty bread on the side for dipping.